irsbugs/rust-demo/rust_by_example/README.md

 https://doc.rust-lang.org/stable/rust-by-example/

-This attached 24 x .ipynb replicate the *Rust By Example* for off-line use with Jupyter-Noetbook.
+This attached 24 x .ipynb replicate the *Rust By Example* for off-line use with Jupyter-Notebook.

-A prerequisite is to install called **EvCxR** the Rust kernel for Jupyter-Notebook.
+A prerequisite to using these files is to install called **EvCxR** the Rust kernel for Jupyter-Notebook.
 See...

 https://github.com/google/evcxr/blob/main/evcxr_jupyter/README.md